return to homepage

 She chose Kleer PVC for the beam as it comes in 18-ft lengths and again would have little waste over the 48-foot long run.

 Sheets of 7/16 plywood were ripped into strips and nailed to the joists.
 This provides a nailing surface for the 6" wide T2 material in between the 16" on-center joists.
-Eric then boxed out for recessed porch ceiling lights.
+Eric then boxed out for recessed ceiling lights.

-Porch Ceilings with plywood furring strips
+Ceiling of porch with plywood furring strips

 The siding at the garage end of the porch was removed and a new corner was installed in place of the J channel the builder had used on the inside corner.